Murat000000/DC1_project/README.md

-# Data Science 1 Project
+# Data Science 1 Project: Predicting Popularity of a Journal

 ## Project structure